jleyba/js-dossier/README.md

  * `useMarkdown` Whether to parse all comments as markdown.
 The `readme` and `customPages` will always be parsed as markdown.

- * `language` Specifies which version of EcmaScript the input sources conform to.
+ * `language` Specifies which version of ECMAScript the input sources conform to.
 Defaults to ES5.
+Must be one of {ES3, ES5, ES5_STRICT}

 ## Formatting